workloads/packer-templates/README.md

 #### `debug`

-Disables parallelization and enables debug mode.
+Enables debug mode and disables parallelization.
 See [here](https://developer.hashicorp.com/packer/docs/debugging) for more information.

 #### `force`